IhorVolkov/Spirit8/README.md

 # spirit8
-my first html file created by HTML and CSS
+My first html file created by HTML & CSS in 2019th when i become to learn IT

  https://ihorvolkov.github.io/spirit8/homepage-new.html

+P.S.
+I was learning more than 6 month since 2019, but as i catched on myself, at thoose time it wasn`t so neccesairly for me, so i havent understood much and made far away perfectly web-maket

+Now I am begining to start it again in 2022, cause i understood that the future is on IT and if I want to change my life at all